 - Offering better tools and resources for practitioners.

 - Facilitating more efficient operations overall, reducing healthcare costs.

 Technologies That Offer Secure Data Exchange in Healthcare

 Fortunately, there are many ways we can facilitate efficient and secure HIE.
 Typically, we do this through new interoperability technologies, such as the following:

 1. Direct Secure Messaging

-The DirectTrust Network is a reputable system of sending data to specific recipients.
+The DirectTrust Network is a reputable system of secure data exchange with specific recipients.
 It works similarly to sending an email and was created as a low-cost system for interoperability between healthcare providers.